 Young, single people working in service industries and living in flats that are usually rented from housing associations or councils and graduate high-flyers renting in good areas of cities are also prime candidates for identity theft, ahead of the wealthy, high-earners and professionals who have previously been top of the criminals’ hit-lists.

 “The reason is simple — people in rented accommodation are more likely to have shared hallways, which makes it easier for crooks to intercept mail.
 They also move home more often than wealthier and more settled groups – if they don’t redirect their post for long enough, it can be picked up and used by the wrong people.
 CreditExpert membership includes unlimited access to your Experian credit report and continuous monitoring of your credit report information.
-We will alert you by email and SMS if we spot a change such as a new credit application made in your name."
+We will alert you by email or SMS to certain changes to your Experian Credit Report."

 Hitting the fraud hot spots